 Helping Employees Cope Depression At Work: Workplace Wellness

-Everyone goes through a bad day at work where they feel lonely, sad or depressed.
-However, at times when one of your most dependable employees begins to miss deadlines or a project manager strives to make simple decisions or a friendly outgoing worker stops socializing and becomes withdrawn, it may be an indication that they are coping with more than simply a bad day.
-There are chances that they might be struggling with clinical depression, a condition that influences a person’s feelings, behaviors and thoughts.
+Everyone goes through a bad day at work where they feel lonely, sad, or depressed.
+However, at times when one of your most dependable employees begins to miss deadlines, a project manager strives to make simple decisions, or a friendly outgoing worker stops socializing and becomes withdrawn, it may be an indication that they are coping with more than simply a bad day.
+There are chances that they might be struggling with clinical depression, a condition that influences a person’s feelings, behaviors, and thoughts.
 Luckily, depression is one of the most treatable mental health complications.
 Approximately 80% of people who take treatment show improvement within three to six weeks.
-This is why it’s significant for business leaders to pay consideration to the mental wellbeing of their workforce.
-Executives must know the warning signs of depression at work as well as what measures to take to assure that their employees get the required mental health care they require so they can return to being happy, productive and victorious members of the team.
+This is why it’s significant for business leaders to pay consideration to the mental well-being of their workforce.
+Executives must know the warning signs of depression at work as well as what measures to take to ensure that their employees get the mental health care they require so they can return to being happy, productive, and victorious members of the team.

-There are various symptoms of depression, some of them are listed below.
+There are various symptoms of depression, some of which are listed below.

 Symptoms Of Depression At Work